MortyTech/gomontraff/README.md

 ## How to Run Standalone Mode

-Because this tool interacts with kernel-level packet classifiers, **it must be run with root or `CAP_BPF` / `CAP_NET_ADMIN` privileges**:
+After succsussful build you can run stanalone binary Because this tool interacts with kernel-level packet classifiers, **it must be run with root or `CAP_BPF` / `CAP_NET_ADMIN` privileges**:

 ```bash